July 2nd, 2025 / 0 Comments

 Of course, on hot days or during physical activity, children may need to drink even more.
 As a rule of thumb, they should be encouraged to drink water before, during, and after outdoor play or exercise.

-Also, be sure to follow package instructions when adding water to formula and only add the necessary amount.
-Diluting the formula inappropriately can make your baby very sick with an illness called water intoxication and/or keep your baby from gaining weight.
+Be sure to follow package instructions when adding water to formula and only add the necessary amount.
+Diluting the formula inappropriately can make your baby sick with an illness called water intoxication and/or keep your baby from gaining weight.

-Summer is a magical time for childhood – long days, warm nights and endless play.
+Summer is a magical time for childhood– long days, warm nights and endless play.
 With a little planning and attention to hydration, your child can enjoy everything the season has to offer safely and healthily.
-Encourage water breaks, keep those water bottles filled and pay attention to the signs of dehydration.
-Your pediatrician is around all summer to support you with any concerns.
-And one more thing as the weather gets hot: Don’t forget to check the back seat of your car and trunks of SUVs for little children before leaving and locking your car.
+Encourage water breaks, keep those water bottles filled, and pay attention to the signs of dehydration.
+As always, your pediatrician is always available to support you with any concerns you might have.

 Leave a Comment